Skip to main content

 ok

-The next step is to import the new project into VScode or Eclipse, or to cd to the project's root directory.
+The next step is to import the new project into VScode, or to cd to the project's root directory.
 From there on Running Rascal with the new project's source and library settings is trivial.

 Rascal Project Layout